Sensors Design for Large-Scale Boolean Networks via Pinning Observability: An Improved Pinning Strategy For Observability

-In what follows, we focus on identifying the pinning node set $\mathscr{P}$.
-Intuitively from Lemma \ref{theorem-basictheorem}, if some ``effect" is inflicted to impel the wring digraph $G'$ of BN under control such that it consists of $p$ observed paths, we can generate an observable BN (\ref{equation-pinningBN}).
-Motivated by this, we develop Algorithm \ref{algorithm-selectnode}, shown on the next page, with polynomial-time complexity $O(\overline{n}^2)$ to identify the pinning node set $\mathscr{P}$.
+In this subsection, we devote to selecting the pinned node set $\mathrm{P}$.
+According to Lemma \ref{lemma-basictheorem}, we aim to decompose the network structure of pinning controlled BN (\ref{equation-pinningBN}) into $p$ disjoint observed paths.
+It indicates if some ``control effect" is inflicted on some nodes such that the resulting network structure can be decomposed into several disjoint observed paths, one can generate an observable BN (\ref{equation-pinningBN}).

+We establish Algorithm \ref{algorithm-selectnode}, which can be implemented in time $O(n^2)$, to print $p$ desired observed paths and identify the pinned node set $\mathrm{P}$.
+The printed paths $\mathrm{O}_1,\mathrm{O}_2,\cdots,\mathrm{O}_p$ may not satisfy Definition \ref{definition-observedpath}, thus they are termed the desired observed paths here.

-The employing principle of Algorithm \ref{algorithm-selectnode} is to establish $p$ disjoint desirable observed paths.
-The basic idea is to check whether there is a unique arc connecting two vertices according to Line $4$ and Line $17$ in Algorithm \ref{algorithm-selectnode} or not.
-If certain SVs do not satisfy Definition \ref{definition-observedpath} of observed paths, then they are added as the pinning nodes.
-It should be noticed that Algorithm \ref{algorithm-selectnode} is just a coarse algorithm to identify the pinning node set $\mathscr{P}$, and it will be polished by the categorization on pinning nodes in the next subsection.
+The employing principle of Algorithm \ref{algorithm-selectnode} is to establish $p$ disjoint desired observed paths.
+The basic idea is to check whether the visiting vertex has a unique in-neighbor according to the Line $26$ of Algorithm \ref{algorithm-selectnode}.
+Once the desired observed paths have been printed, the nodes that correspond to the vertices violating Definition \ref{definition-observedpath} are recognized as the pinned nodes.